Anomalous mapping between pionfull and pionless EFT's: Prospective studies and summary

-As far as OPE is concerned, the infrared enhancement inherent in the iterated OPE diagrams is the main driving force for working in nonperturbative regimes.
-It is also the driving force for developing approaches that incorporate this enhancement to certain extent in various manners.
-For example, infrared enhancement is at least partially incorporated into the low-momentum effective potentials constructed by integrating out modes above the scale $\Lambda \approx2.1$fm$^{-1}$\cite{low-k V}, as this benchmark scale sits right in the middle of the pionfull range $\tilde{U}_{(\pi)}$: $\frac{m_\pi+\Lambda_{(\pi)}}{2}\approx3m_\pi\approx2.1$fm$^{-1}$, it is also close to the enhancement scale $\sqrt{M_Nm_\pi}\approx 1.8$fm$^{-1}$.
-In this connection, it is interesting to see how the enhancement is alleviated or affected through introducing other degrees like dibaryons\cite{soto-dibaryon}.
-We will consider this else where.
+As far as OPE is concerned, the infrared enhancement is the main driving force for working in nonperturbative regimes.
+It is also the driving force for developing approaches that incorporate this enhancement to various degrees.
+For example, infrared enhancement is at least partially incorporated into the low-momentum effective potentials constructed by integrating out modes above the scale $\Lambda\approx2.1$ fm$^{-1}$\cite{low-k V}, as this benchmark scale sits right in the middle of the pionfull region $\tilde{U}_{(\pi)}$: $\frac{m_\pi+\Lambda_{(\pi)}}{2}\approx3m_\pi\approx2.1$ fm$^{-1}$, very close to the enhancement scale $\sqrt{M_Nm_\pi}\approx 1.8$ fm$^{-1}$.
 Furthermore, if one wish to remove the infrared enhanced items from iterated OPE, then: (1) The contact couplings in pionfull theory must be promoted up to absorb such enhanced items; (2) The iteration diagrams must be accordingly modified to avoid double counting.
-Endeavors in this direction might lead us to a 'perturbative' approach that is similar to KSW's somehow.
-In short, it is worthwhile to take an alternative look at the important issue of pion-exchange potential in nonperturbative regime.
-For continuing efforts being invested in the two popular choices mentioned in the beginning, see, e.g.,\cite{LongYang,ZME}.
-Aside from what we discussed above, there might be other sources of intricacy in pionfull effective theory, to name one, the nature of sigma meson \cite{return-sigma} and its couplings to pions and nucleons may also play some unknown roles in the pionfull effective theory for nuclear forces.
-In a sense, the intricacy met so far may imply that there are still sophisticated structures of hadronic dynamics to be uncovered besides the celebrated chiral effective field theory based on chiral symmetry realized nonlinearly.
+Aside from what we discussed above, there might be other sources of intricacy in pionfull effective theory, to name one, the nature of sigma meson\cite{return-sigma1,return-sigma2} and its couplings to pions and nucleons may also play some unknown roles in the pionfull effective theory for nuclear forces.